c272/microbit-v2-docs/content/api-reference/_index.md

 # API Reference

-A comprehensive API reference for the CODAL C/C++ Microbit v2 APIs.
+A comprehensive API reference for the CODAL C/C++ micro:bit v2 APIs.